Programmer’s Guide

 ReportJob.create!

-When running Rails, start up a console and we can try out a new job directly in the console without needing to start the Rocket Job server(s).
+When running Rails, start a console to try out a job directly, without starting a Rocket Job server:

 bundle exec rails console